 The individual reactions are severe.
 Two examples of severe reactions include a rise of blood sugar to 194 mg/dl with quinoa and to 165 mg/dl with tomatoes.

-Quinoa is statistical a great source of carbs.
-And tomato is a vegetable with a low starch-content that should not lead to any increase in blood sugar.
+Statistically, quinoa is a great source of carbs.
+And tomato is a vegetable with a low starch content that should not lead to any increase in blood sugar.
 For those two specific clients it did though.

 Tomato is a vegetable.
-An all-you-can-eat food.
-What happens if that clients eats tomatoes on a salad every day?
+An all you can eat food.
+What happens if that client eats tomatoes on a salad every day?
 Consistent blood sugar fluctuations is the answer.
 The proven answer in his case.